EpsilonSolutions/netscaler-command-reference/docs/aaa/aaa-radiusparams/aaa-radiusparams.md

 Group separator string that delimits group names within a RADIUS attribute for RADIUS group extraction.

 <b>passEncoding</b>
 Enable password encoding in RADIUS packets that the NetScaler appliance sends to the RADIUS server.
-Possible values: pap, chap, mschapv1, mschapv2 Default value: AAA_PAP
+Possible values: pap, chap, mschapv1, mschapv2
+Default value: pap

 <b>ipVendorID</b>
 Vendor ID attribute in the RADIUS response.
 If the attribute is not vendor-encoded, it is set to 0.
+Minimum value: 0

 <b>ipAttributeType</b>
 IP attribute type in the RADIUS response.
 Minimum value: 1

 <b>accounting</b>
 Configure the RADIUS server state to accept or refuse accounting messages.
 Possible values: ON, OFF

 <b>pwdVendorID</b>
 Vendor ID of the password in the RADIUS response.
 Used to extract the user password.
 Minimum value: 1

+<b>pwdAttributeType</b>
+Attribute type of the Vendor ID in the RADIUS response.
+Minimum value: 1

 <b>defaultAuthenticationGroup</b>
 This is the default group that is chosen when the authentication succeeds in addition to extracted groups.
 Maximum value: 64

 <b>callingstationid</b>
 Send Calling-Station-ID of the client to the RADIUS server.
 IP Address of the client is sent as its Calling-Station-ID.
-Possible values: ENABLED, DISABLED Default value: DISABLED
+Possible values: ENABLED, DISABLED
+Default value: DISABLED

 ##Example

-To configure the default RADIUS parameters: set aaa radiusparams -serverip 192.30.1.2 -radkey sslvpn
+To configure the default RADIUS parameters:set aaa radiusparams -serverip 192.30.1.2  -radkey sslvpn

 ##Related Commands